 Jairo Taracena’s first solo release, Viento Primavera, reflects his experiences and influences during his first years living across the Atlantic in Western Europe.
 On this record, he combines different mixtures and variations of Latin-American music, including bolero, fusión, bossa, rumba and interprets them in a pop-rock context.
 The album was recorded and mixed in both Mexico and Belgium.
 It’s available for purchase on most online stores as well as many popular music-streaming services.

-Currently, Jairo is working on his second record “De Locura y De Razon” (Of Reason and Madness) He is expecting to release it later this year.
+Jairo's second record “De Locura y De Razon” (Of Reason and Madness) is now available!